 Special requests work like this: you let me know what you’re dreaming of– a special shawl in wintery colours, maybe, or just the right amount of DK for a gradient-yoked sweater.
-You might send me an inspirational photo (non-yarn, please), or a descriptive phrase like “sunset colours,” or “weathered barns.”
+You might send me an inspirational photo (non-yarn/fibre, please), or a descriptive phrase like “sunset colours,” or “weathered barns.”
 Once we’ve decided on the appropriate base(s) and yardage, and figured out what colours interest you, I’ll add your request to my dye queue.
 I’ll use that info as a starting point for my dyeing; I can’t reproduce previous gobsmackers exactly, but I’ll dye a couple of options that I think you’ll love.
+The process normally takes 4-6 weeks, although some particularly busy times might push that to 6-8 weeks.
 When the yarn is ready, I’ll email you photos.
 You can claim anything that you love, but you’re never obligated; simply pass if the yarn just doesn’t appeal.
 (Anything that you don’t want moves into my regular pool and will quickly find a home.)

 Special requests can be a lot of fun for both of us, especially if you give me some general guidelines and then let me play in the dyepots– the results can be truly spectacular.
 For example, one customer wanted a gradient inspired by the cover of a favourite book, Neil Gaiman’s Stardust.
 I dyed two different options for her, on merino-silk fingering:

-Technically, these are both purple-to-yellow gradients, but they have quite a different feel.
-One, at the left, was a subtle version of the purple and yellow colours of the book’s cover; the other, on the right, was wilder, more chaotic, with complicated mixing of purples, golds, and yellows.
+These are both purple-to-yellow gradients inspired by the book’s cover, but they have quite a different feel.
+One, at the left, was a subtle and fairly literal version of the purple and yellow cover; the other, on the right, was wilder, more chaotic, with complicated mixing of purples, golds, and yellows.

-In the end, she chose both of them.
+In the end, the customer chose both of them.
 And just look what magic she made from the second cake!